 I would have loved to be faster that first mile, but I needed to remind myself that I was running trails and I should be proud of what I was doing.
 We were running in a beautiful park (around a couple ponds), on a gorgeous day (the Santa Ana winds were blowing, so it was turning into a dry, warm morning), and I was doing something I loved.

-the 2 mile jog back to my car I grabbed a couple
+I didn't take any pictures DURING the race, but on the 2 mile jog back to my car I grabbed a couple photos of the course |

 Mile 2 - 7:33